tessro/despot/README.md

 ## Install

-Despot probably only builds on OS X right now, but you should be able to tinker with the Makefile to get it to work.
+Despot has been built and tested on:

+- Mac OS X 10.7
+- Ubuntu 10.04 LTS

 ### Configuring your API key